-If you’re looking for a great workout in the mountains that doesn’t take up the entire day, hike up Ha Ling Peak located just south of Canmore off the Spray Lakes Road.
-It’s an imposing, inaccessible looking peak from any vantage point in Canmore but the reality once you’re on the hiking trail is very different.
+It’s a fantastic hike to the summit of Ha Ling Peak – if you’re looking for a great workout in the mountains that doesn’t eat up the entire day.
+Ha Ling is an imposing, inaccessible looking peak from any vantage point in Canmore, but the reality once you’re on the hiking trail is very different.

 Ha Ling Peak is not difficult to hike in the sense that there are no fancy mountaineering moves required.
 But you may be sucking wind, especially if it’s the first hike of the season.
 I’m happy I’ve been doing sets of stairs through the winter.
 Otherwise the 737 metre (2,417 feet) elevation gain would have knocked the stuffing out of me.
 Even with a decent workout schedule my thigh muscles were telling me today that they’ve been well used.

 The hike up Ha Ling Peak is not a long one – just 3.0 kilometres one way from the parking lot.
 It took us 90 minutes to get to the top – and that included a few short stops, including one to put on “icers’ in the snowy – icy – muddy section.

 The first part of the hike reminds me a bit of Vancouver’s Grouse Grind.
 The trail heads up steeply over roots and through the trees with nary a view and doesn’t lay back on the grade for at least 30 minutes.
 But when it opens up, it’s impressive and the mountain views just get better and better the higher you go.

 Once you hit the snow and ice, the grade moderates but without “icers” it can be a little challenging – though very doable since most people we saw didn’t have more than hiking boots on.
 We were told on more than one occasion that we were very smart to have brought the right equipment.

 Be prepared for snow, ice, scree and rock – depending on the season